bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 Products can be physical or digital:
-* **Physical** - Material goods that have weight and take up space.
+* **Physical** - Material goods that have a weight and take up space.
 Merchants ship them out, or customers pick them up.

 * **Digital** - Intangible purchases that represent virtual goods, licenses, services, or events.
 Customers download, redeem, experience, or attend them.